2021 Storm and Surface Water Master Plan Update

 The Utility currently bills stormwater fees based upon a tiered rate structure that groups properties into categories based on ranges of impervious surface area.
 A full review of the billing structure is planned to be completed in 2021 with the projected rate study to ensure fair and equitable collection practices.

 Stormwater billing is currently administered through Snohomish and King County property tax billing services.
 This approach was evaluated in 2016 and determined to be the best alternative over direct Utility billing and third-party billing.

-Open a PDF of the entire Financial Management section (Section 4) of the draft Master Plan Update.
+Open a PDF of the entire Financial Management section (Section 4) of the Adopted 2021 Storm and Surface Water Master Plan Update.